 International Mother Language Day has been observed every year on 21 February, since 2000 with the aim to promote linguistic and cultural diversity and multilingualism.

 The theme of International Mother Language Day 2024 is “Multilingual education – a pillar of learning and intergenerational learning”.

 The main idea of International Mother Language Day was brought by Bangladesh.
 It is a national holiday in Bangladesh.
 It’s on 21st February when Bangladesh is fought for recognition for the Bangla language.

 On February 21, 1952, students and social workers of Dhaka University protested against the linguistic policy of the then Pakistan government, protesting to maintain the existence of their mother tongue.

-Pakistan police opened fire on protesters resulting in many youth being martyred.
-The sacrifice of the martyrs was not wasted and the government have to give Bengali language the official status, so in memory of the martyred youth in linguistic movement, UNESCO announced its first celebration on February 21, 1999 as Mother Language Day.
+Pakistan police opened fire on protesters resulting in many youths being martyred.
+The sacrifice of the martyrs was not wasted and the government has to give the Bengali language the official status, so in memory of the martyred youth in the linguistic movement, UNESCO announced its first celebration on February 21, 1999, as Mother Language Day.